Uniformizing complex ODEs and applications: Homogeneous vector fields and their foliations

 To close this section, let us introduce the global notion of trajectory for the foliation $\mathcal{H}$ under the condition that the trajectory in question remains away from the singular set of $\tilf$.
-It also convenient to consider the standard flat metric of $\C^3$ where the initial affine coordinates $(x,y,z)$ are defined.
-Roughly speaking a real trajectory is said to be {\it finite}\, if its length, with respect to the above metric, is finite.
-A precise definition of this length requires to define what are the {\it endpoints of a trajectory}\, which will be done in the sequel, cf. Remark~\ref{rem} below.
-To motivate this definition let $l$ be a real trajectory of $\mathcal{H}$ and let $c:[0,1] \rightarrow l$ be a parametrization of the segment of this trajectory joining $p_0 = c(0)$ to $p_1 = c(1)$.
-Then the holonomy map ${\rm Hol}(c): \Sigma_0 \rightarrow \Sigma_1$, where $\Sigma_0, \, \Sigma_1$ are vertical complex lines equipped with the coordinates~$z$, satisfies
+For this it is also convenient to consider the standard Euclidean metric on the affine copy of $\C^3$ in which the affine coordinates $(x,y,z)$ are defined since we shall also want to define the {\it length}\, of a global trajectory.
+Here we shall need the notion of {\it endpoint of a trajectory}, cf. Definition~\ref{justadddefinition1} below.
+We emphasize that all definitions provided here are only valid for (segments of) trajectories remaining away from the singular set of $\tilf_{\infty}$.
+They will then be completed in Section~5 once the local behavior of $\calh$ about these singular points will have been worked out.